Shona Robison

-Shona McRory Robison (born 26 May 1966) is a Scottish politician who has served as Cabinet Secretary for Finance and Local Government since 2023.
-A member of the Scottish National Party (SNP), she previously served as Deputy First Minister of Scotland from 2023 to 2024.
-Robison has been the Member of the Scottish Parliament (MSP) for Dundee City East since 2003 (Note: The constituency was known as Dundee East until 2011, when it was renamed and redrawn as part of the First Periodical Review of Scottish Parliament Boundaries.) and was an additional member for the North East Scotland region from 1999 to 2003.
+Shona McRory Robison (born 26 May 1966) is a Scottish politician who served as Deputy First Minister of Scotland from 2023 to 2024.
+A member of the Scottish National Party (SNP), she held various ministerial positions in the Scottish government between 2007 and 2026, lastly as Cabinet Secretary for Finance and Local Government from 2023 to 2026.
+Robison served as the Member of the Scottish Parliament (MSP) for Dundee City East from 2003 (Note: The constituency was known as Dundee East until 2011, when it was renamed and redrawn as part of the First Periodical Review of Scottish Parliament Boundaries.) to 2026 and was an additional member for the North East Scotland region from 1999 to 2003.

 Robison served as Minister for Public Health and Sport from 2007 to 2011.
 She then oversaw the Scottish Government's preparations for the 2014 Commonwealth Games as Minister for Commonwealth Games and Sport from 2011 to April 2014, when she was promoted to the Scottish Cabinet by Alex Salmond as Cabinet Secretary for Commonwealth Games, Sport, Equalities and Pensioners' Rights.
 When Nicola Sturgeon succeeded Salmond as First Minister in November 2014, she appointed Robison the Cabinet Secretary for Health and Sport.

 In 2018, she resigned from government during a cabinet reshuffle after being widely criticised for her poorly received tenure as Health Secretary.
 She returned to the backbenches, where she served on the justice and health committees.
 In 2021, Robison returned to Sturgeon's government as the Cabinet Secretary for Social Justice, Housing and Local Government.
 During her tenure in the position, she oversaw the government's efforts to pass the controversial Gender Recognition Reform (Scotland) Bill.

 Following Sturgeon's resignation as first minister in 2023, Robison was appointed Deputy First Minister and Finance Secretary by Humza Yousaf in his new government.
 After Yousaf's resignation and the subsequent appointment of John Swinney as First Minister in 2024, Robison resigned as Deputy First Minister but retained her finance portfolio in Cabinet, with additional responsibility for local government.
+She stood down as an MSP at the 2026 election.